The Lovehoney Sex Toy Census 2017

 In comparison, there's one cat in the UK for every 11 people, so our sex toys are nearly as popular as moggies - and at least our toys don't leave unwanted presents in your back garden.

-The demand for sex toys is not spread evenly across the country - some parts of the UK and more pleasure-prone than others.
+The demand for sex toys is not spread evenly across the country - some parts of the UK are more pleasure-prone than others.
 So which cities are big into butt plugs and where do you need to go to find the most vibrating village?

 Lovers in Lincoln are the biggest buyers of sex toys, buying an item for more than one in ten people in the area.
 They’re followed closely by Hampshire humpers in Rushmoor, with Stevenage sex hounds romping into third place.